 I’m going to put this bluntly: at the time of writing, Soul of Rebirth was the roughest part of our entire Marathon so far, and also the most dull.
-It started with the longest grind of the Marathon as well, almost as long as it took us to clear the final dungeon of the main game.
+It started with the longest grind of the Marathon as well, almost as long on its own as the final dungeon of the main game.
 This is where we discovered that the mirrored Jade Passage actually does have different enemies on other floors, meaning the impossible enemies dropped on our heads when we controlled only Minwu and Scott were just the 2004 developers being jackasses.
 It wasn’t a happy way to start the day.

 (*hideous laughter* *wheezing* *gross cackling*)